 As tough as learning how to get a sick baby to sleep can be, it’s one that every mom will face at some point.

-Perhaps you’re out of ideas and have no idea what to do to help your little one sleep.
-Evenings are a challenge, taking several hours just to get him to finally fall asleep.
-Maybe you’ve relented to getting him to sleep whatever way you can—placing him in the swing or sitting in a recliner while holding him in your arms.
+Perhaps you have no idea what to do to help your little one sleep.
+Evenings are a challenge, taking several hours just to get him to finally settle down.
+You’ve relented to getting him to sleep whatever way you can—placing him in the swing or sitting in a recliner while holding him in your arms.

-As awful as you feel for him, being sick also affects your day, from not getting anything done, to having to call in time off work.
+As awful as you feel for him, being sick also affects your day, from not getting anything done, to having to take time off of work.
 With a fever and stuffy nose, he’s more restless, refusing to sleep in his usual spots.
 And forget about naps—the longest stretches you can get him to sleep is all but 25 minutes.

 With a sick baby screaming at night, sleep regression has never been this bad.